Skip to content

 Michelle L. Lange, OTR/L, ABDA, ATP/SMS

 Joe Gilkerson, ATP, works with Numotion in Salisbury, Maryland.
-I had a wonderful phone conversation with him recently in which he shared some dynamic seating experiences he has had with one of his clients, Blake and his journey to self propulsion.
+I had a wonderful phone conversation with him recently in which he shared some Dynamic Seating experiences he has had with one of his clients, Blake, and his journey to self propulsion.

 Joe, tell me a little bit about yourself.
 How long have you been working in this industry?

-“I’ve been doing CRT since 1984 and I’ve been in the industry since 1977.
+“I’ve been doing CRT (Complex Rehab Technology) since 1984 and I’ve been in the industry since 1977.
 I know nothing else, there is nothing else I can imagine doing that would give me the emotional high that this field does.”
 Joe went on to describe how he loves to develop relationships with the people he works with.
 He also stated that he has been using Dynamic Seating for a long time.

 I understand that you have an interesting Dynamic Story!

 Blake also had seizures.
-Joe recommended dynamic seating to help with the seizures, as well.
+Joe recommended Dynamic Seating to help with the seizures, as well.
 How does this help?
-The dynamic seating “allows his body to move, otherwise the seizure activity may get worse.
+The Dynamic Seating “allows his body to move, otherwise the seizure activity may get worse.
 He is also less likely to hurt himself.”
-Joe often recommends dynamic seating for clients who have seizure activity.
+Joe often recommends Dynamic Seating for clients who have seizure activity.

 What differences did you see in Blake’s function over time?